byronpendason/byronpendason.github.io/_posts/2023-08-25-the-choice-of-beowulf.md

 >
 > "I'm thinking about Hrothgar, and the monster that is plaguing his people."
 Beowulf answered him.
 >
-> Their friend Godlif spoke up, "The scop probably made the story up.
+> Their friend Godlif spoke up, "The *scop*[^2] probably made the story up.
 Don't let it bother you!"
 >
 > "He's not the only one who's told us about Grendel," Beowulf replied slowly, "Those poor people, they've lived under that reign of terror for twelve long years."
 >